 So I started taking apart this sucker so I could paint it.

 I wish I had taken more pictures of the process of me painting this thing, but I actually found it the night before I was having a yard sale, so I was in a crunch to get it finished so I could try & sell it.
 I covered it first with some Kilz general purpose primer.
 I love this stuff.
 It is so legit.
 After I covered that, I just took some leftover paint that I had used to paint the guestroom walls when I updated that room (see here for pics of that remodel) & painted the vanity.
+After painting the vanity, I used one of my most favorite products to glaze it.

 I don't know how well you can actually read the labels since I use the crap out of this stuff, bu tit is Valspar Antiquing Glaze in the color/shade of Asphaltum.
 I LOVE it.
 I have used it on my dining room table & countless DIY projects.
 I am hoping to be able to start the nursery posts tomorrow & you will see how much I used this stuff.
 The best thing is, a little goes a long way.
 I have used one 8 fl oz container on this vanity, several nightstands, a dining room table, a huge dresser/changing table, a tall dresser, a shelf & a few other smaller projects.
 It lasts FOREVER & I am pretty liberal with it.